samehinttech/Python_Learning_ML/README.md

 - [Loops](./loops) : Focuses on loops and iteration in Python.
 - [Data Structures](./data_structures) : Explores lists, tuples, dictionaries, and sets in Python.
 - [functions](./functions) : Understanding functions and modular programming in Python.
+- [Exceptions](./exceptions) : Error handling and exceptions in Python.